Katy Perry Hopped A Plane To London To Watch Rumored Boyfriend Orlando Bloom Perform In West End Play

 While neither Katy Perry, nor Orlando Bloom have confirmed the status of their relationship, it seems more and more certain that the two are taking a second go at romance.
 Katy has unequivocally expressed her status as “not single,” and appears to be showing support to Bloom in a way that likely transcends platonic friendship.

-That said, until the pair of young celebs officially announce their rekindling, the speculation will continue heating up the internet.
+That said, until the pair of celebs officially announce their rekindling, the speculation will continue heating up the internet.
 Relationship reconciliations are rare, both inside the celebrity world and out.
 Will this unlikely story end the same as the previous?
 Or this time, might it end wedding bells?